 Service of writs against a railroad corporation may be made upon any person doing the corporation’s business as ticket master for the sale of passenger tickets at any station upon its railroad.

 Source.
 GS 204:13.
 GL 223:13.
 PS 219:14.
 PL 331:15.
 RL 387: 15.

 510:16 – Manufacturing Corporations.

-Service of a writ against a manufacturing corporation may be made by leaving an attested copy of the writ at the office or counting room of the corporation.
+Service of a writ against a manufacturing corporation may be made by leaving an attested copy of the writ at the corporation’s office or counting-room.